spirit-man/Planetary-LiDAR-Odometry/README.md

 # Planetary SLAM

-A modular LiDAR SLAM framework based on A-LOAM, with enhanced features for planetary environments.
+A modular LiDAR SLAM(currently only odometry part) framework based on A-LOAM, with enhanced features for planetary environments.
 This project implements 3D IMLS-SLAM and introduces tensor voting for better point cloud processing in sparse, feature-less environments.

 ![Framework](framework.png)